 Reports to the General Assembly - Reports mandated by the Code of Virginia (selective from 1940; link to pdf where available)

 Special Studies.
 The House or Senate will sometimes order committees to prepare studies of topics important to the Assembly.
 A chronological list of House and Senate Documents from 1897 is available online.
 Only a few select newer reports are available in full text online.
 The reports from these studies are compiled in a set entitled House & Senate Documents which is not available in our library.
-However, reports can be requested using Interlibrary Loan, or by contacting the Legislative Bill Room, General Assembly Building, Basement, Richmond, Virginia 23219, (804) 786-6984.
+However, reports can be requested using Interlibrary Loan, or by contacting the Legislative Bill Room, first floor of the Pocahontas Building just south of the Capitol Building in Richmond, Virginia, (804) 786-6984.

 Floor Debates.
 There are no paper records of the proceedings of the General Assembly.
 Instead, there are videotapes available for viewing at the offices of the General Assembly in Richmond.
 House debates are available from the 1980's to the present, and Senate debates are available for the past six months.
 You must call ahead to make sure the tapes are available, and you must know the dates of the proceedings you want to see.
 Contact the House Journal Clerk's office at 804-698-1530 or the Senate Clerk's office at 804-698-7400.